push-protocol/push-showrunners-framework/README.md

-# EPNS Showrunners (Server)
+# PUSH Showrunners (Server)

-The EPNS Showrunners handles the channels created and maintaned by us.
+The PUSH Showrunners handles the channels created and maintaned by us.
 It also shows how easy it is to interact with the protocol to build highly customized notifications for your dApp, smart contracts or even centralized services.

 ## Installation and Set Up Guide